Klipper3d/klipper/docs/G-Codes.md

 - `PROBE_CALIBRATE [SPEED=<speed>] [<probe_parameter>=<value>]`: Run a
   helper script useful for calibrating the probe's z_offset.
 See the PROBE command for details on the optional probe parameters.
 See the MANUAL_PROBE command for details on the SPEED parameter and the additional commands available while the tool is active.
 Please note, the PROBE_CALIBRATE command uses the speed variable to move in XY direction as well as Z.
-`PROBE_UPDATE_OFFSET`: Take the current Z Gcode offset (aka, babystepping), and subtract if from the probe's z_offset.
+- `Z_OFFSET_APPLY_PROBE`: Take the current Z Gcode offset (aka, babystepping), and subtract if from the probe's z_offset.
   This acts to take a frequently used babystepping value, and "make it permanent".
 Requires a `SAVE_CONFIG` to take effect.